 - Black-eyed guppies divert predator attacks to their heads, away from their bodies.

-- When Predator lunge at their heads, Black-eyed guppies pivot around their center of mass to escape.
+- When Predators lunge at their heads, Black-eyed guppies pivot around their center of mass to escape.

-- Finally this diversion technique is substansilly increaes the survival of blackeyed guppies, particalyy for large females.
+- Finally, this diversion technique substantially increases the survival of blackeyed guppies, partially for large females.

 What happens during the predator inspection?